 1) Can I add, move, or delete Content Areas?

-Content Areas are part of your website's design template coding and there is not currently an option to add, move, or delete Content Areas in Edit Mode.
+Content Areas are part of the HTML coding of your website's Design Template and there is not currently an option to add, move, or delete Content Areas in Edit Mode.
+If you need additional Content Areas added to your website, please Book a Design Appointment

 2) What happens if I leave a Content Area blank?